This page may contains some affiliate links, however I only endorse opportunities that will benefit my readers.

 For me, as it was my first work at home job, I didn’t have huge expectations and so, flexibility was the most important thing, even over pay.

-However, if you find that pay is going to be one of the deciding factors in your choice of which work from home company you will apply to, just know that West may not be the highest paying work from home opportunity available.
+However, if you find that pay is going to be one of the deciding factors in your choice of which work from home company you will apply to, just know that they may not be the highest paying work from home opportunity available.

-West at Home offers a variety of different “assignments” or projects”.
+The company offers a variety of different “assignments” or projects”.
 Some projects may include taking calls for companies such as “HSN” , “Pro-Flowers”, or “Sirius XM Radio”.

 You may be placing orders for customers, offering them a more expensive product, or simply answering questions about the product(s) being sold.

-When I was working as an employee for West, I worked a project that basically had me taking orders for many of the infomercial products you see being sold on network t.v. and cable.
+When I was working as an employee for them, I worked a project that basically had me taking orders for many of the infomercial products you see being sold on network t.v. and cable.

 One of my responsibilities was to try to “up-sell” meaning to try to sell the customers a more expensive product or perhaps simply additional products.